 September is National Suicide Prevention Awareness Month

 We can all help prevent suicide.
-September is National Suicide Prevention Awareness Month, a time where communities can come together and share their stories and resources to help spread awareness about suicide in the hope of preventing another individual from taking their own life.
-According to the Centers for Disease Control and Prevention (CDC), more than 45,000 individuals die by suicide each year, making suicide the 12th leading cause of death among adults in the United States and the second leading cause of death among individuals 10-24 years of age.
-Firearms account for 50 percent of suicides and women attempt suicide three times more frequently than men; however, men are three times more likely to die by suicide.
-Suicide is highly linked to mental health disorders such as anxiety, bipolar disorder and depression and affects individuals who are struggling with a substance abuse disorder or an eating disorder.
+September is National Suicide Prevention Awareness month, a time when communities can come together and share their stories and resources to help spread awareness about suicide in the hope of preventing another individual from taking their life.
+According to the Centers for Disease Control and Prevention (CDC), suicide was responsible for 48,183 deaths in 2021, which is about one death every 11 minutes.
+The number of people who think about or attempt suicide is even higher.
+In 2021, an estimated 12.3 million American adults seriously thought about suicide, 3.5 million planned a suicide attempt and 1.7 million attempted suicide.
+In 2021, suicide was among the top nine leading causes of death for people ages 10-64.
+Suicide was the second leading cause of death for people ages 10-14 and 20-34.
+Firearms account for 50% of suicides and women attempt suicide three times more frequently than men; however, men are three times more likely to die by suicide.
+Suicide is highly linked to mental health disorders such as anxiety, bipolar disorder and depression, and affects individuals who are struggling with a substance abuse disorder or an eating disorder.
 Preventing and treating mental illness is the first line of defense in preventing suicide.

 Warning Signs of Suicide